fotor-2025042422352

 "Only a great driver can do a race like the one in Shanghai without making a single mistake".

-Giving Kimi where Kimi is due, it must be remembered that the World Championship does not depend solely on his performance.
+Giving credit to Kimi where it is due, it must be said that the World Championship does not depend solely on his performance.
 The Finn will have to win in Sao Paulo, but also hope that his teammate, Felipe Massa, is behind him and that Lewis Hamilton finishes a little further away, in sixth place.
 Stefano Domenicali, Ferrari sporting director, says:

 "Our goal is first and second place".

 An obligatory objective, if you want to hope for the title.
 There will certainly be a spectacle, and Bernie Ecclestone is rubbing his hands: never has a World Championship been more interesting.
 The last time three drivers fought for the title at the last Grand Prix was in 1986 and, in the entire history of the Circus, only eight times has there been a three-way sprint.
-The annals also say something else, and it is good news - perhaps the only one - for Fernando Alonso, the reigning World Champion: only three times did the leader of the standings manage to win the title, only once the third and, for good four times, the second time he managed to overtake.
-In the last case, twenty- one years ago, the protagonists were Nigel Mansell, Alain Prost and Nelson Piquet.
-Prost won the race, while Mansell's tire blew out.
+The history books also say something else, and it is good news - perhaps the only - for Fernando Alonso, the reigning World Champion:only three times did the leader of the standings manage to win the title, once the third, and four times did the second manage to overtake.
+In the last case, twenty-one years ago, the protagonists were Nigel Mansell, Alain Prost and Nelson Piquet.
+Prost won the race, while Mansell's tyre blew out.
 Speaking of tyres, Spain is calling for sanctions against Lewis Hamilton.
-The young Englishman would be guilty of having broken the rule of article 30.13 of the FIA sporting code.
-What does he say?
+The young Brit would be guilty of having broken the rule of article 30.13 of the FIA sporting code.
+What does it say?
 That if the car is in a dangerous area (and the McLaren was in fact in the pit entry curve) the driver must exit immediately and leave the car.
 Not, as the leader of the standings did, invoke the help of the track marshals for a push, which among other things is not in their duties.
-Obviously nothing will happen, but it's just to understand what the temperature will be in these two weeks between the Spanish and the English inside the McLaren: the war of nerves is only just beginning.
-Just to tell another story, the celebrations for Fernando Alonso were held indirectly in the Renault motorhome, in which Alejandro Agag - with some of his friends - witnessed the race: the scream was great when Lewis Hamilton took off withdrawn.
-Tempers are overheated, anything can happen.
+Obviously nothing will happen, but it is just to understand what the temperature will be in these two weeks between the Spaniard and the Brit inside McLaren: the war of nerves is only just beginning.
+Just to tell another story, the celebrations for Fernando Alonso were held indirectly in the Renault motorhome, in which Alejandro Agag - with some of his friends - witnessed the race: the scream was great when Lewis Hamilton retired.
+Tempers are running high, anything can happen.